 Geo-fencing Defined

 Geo-fencing is a location-based service that allows organizations to set up kinetic triggers drawd from a user’s nearness.
-It exploit with finesses GPS, RFID, Wi-Fi, or Cellular data to define geographical boundaries almost.
+It exploit with finesses GPS, RFID, Wi-Fi, or Cellular data to define geographical boundaries virtually.
 Once you enter or leave these predefined boundaries, an alert gets produced.
 This reaction can later be exploited for various uses.

 Deciding firmly upon the Complex Nature of Geo-fencing